krishNA2000000/C-Programs/README.md

 //write a program to read the price of an item in decimal form (like 18.55) and print the output in paise (like 1855)

+ Concepts Used:
+Data Types:

+double for decimal (floating-point) numbers.

+int for whole numbers (paise).

+Type Conversion:

+Implicit conversion from double to int occurs in convert = n * 100;.

+Input/Output:

+scanf() to take input.

+printf() to display output.

+Arithmetic Operations:

+Multiplication is used for conversion (rupees × 100 = paise).
+The program reads a price in rupees as a double.

+It multiplies the rupees by 100 to convert to paise.

+The result is stored in an int variable, so fractional paise (if any) are lost.

+The final result in paise is printed.

 #include<stdio.h>

 int main()